The Explore TV

 Sailing in a traditional boat through the Kerala backwaters is a unique experience.

-You’ll visit tranquil canals, floating houses, and a rich cultural heritage.
-Enjoy delicious fresh seafood, explore rice plantations, and immerse yourself in its peaceful and authentic atmosphere.
+You’ll pass tranquil canals and floating houses, and experience a rich cultural heritage.
+Enjoy delicious fresh seafood, explore rice plantations, and soak up the peaceful, authentic atmosphere.

 Pig

 A fascinating destination that combines history, culture, and natural beauty.
-From its colonial heritage and famous Chinese fishing nets to its vibrant arts scene and delicious cuisine, Cochin offers a unique experience.
+From its colonial heritage and famous Chinese fishing nets to its vibrant arts scene and delicious cuisine, Cochin is a one-of-a-kind experience.

 You can’t miss it!